ppy/osu-wiki/wiki/Game_modifier/Hidden/en.md

 - If a beatmap is passed with an S or SS grade with the Hidden mod enabled, the beatmap will award the silver variant of the grade instead.
 - By default, in [osu!standard](/wiki/Game_Modes/osu!) the first [hit object](/wiki/Hit_object)'s [approach circle](/wiki/Hit_object/Approach_circle) will be temporarily visible at the start of a map so as to help players better gauge when to tap said hit object.
 This may be turned off in the Options under `Gameplay`.
 - In osu!mania, the Hidden mod is a variant of the [Fade In](/wiki/Game_modififer/Fade_In) mod.
-- The current version of the Hidden mod in osu!mania used to be a seperate mod called "Fade-out."
+- The current version of the Hidden mod in osu!mania used to be a separate mod called [Fade Out](/wiki/Game_modifier/Fade_Out).

 [o!s]: /wiki/shared/mode/osu.png "osu!standard"
 [o!t]: /wiki/shared/mode/taiko.png "osu!taiko"